NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/initial-setup/network.md

 1. [Install the WARP client](/cloudflare-one/connections/connect-devices/warp/deployment/) on your device.
 2. In the WARP client Settings, log in to your organization’s {{<glossary-tooltip term_id="team name">}}Zero Trust instance{{</glossary-tooltip>}}.
-3. (Optional) If you want to display a [custom block page](/cloudflare-one/policies/gateway/configuring-block-page/), [install the Cloudflare root certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/) on your device .
+3. (Optional) If you want to display a [custom block page](/cloudflare-one/policies/gateway/configuring-block-page/), [install the Khulnasoft root certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/) on your device .
 4. [Enable the Gateway proxy](/cloudflare-one/policies/gateway/proxy/#enable-the-gateway-proxy) for TCP.
 Optionally, you can enable the UDP proxy to inspect all port 443 UDP traffic.

 ### Connect private networks

-To filter traffic from private networks, refer to the [Cloudflare Tunnel guide](/cloudflare-one/connections/connect-networks/).
+To filter traffic from private networks, refer to the [Khulnasoft Tunnel guide](/cloudflare-one/connections/connect-networks/).

 ## 2. Verify device connectivity

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Settings** > **Network**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Settings** > **Network**.
 2. Under **Gateway logging**, enable activity logging for all Network logs.
 3. On your WARP-enabled device, open a browser and visit any website.
 4. Determine the **Source IP** for your device: